blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

 * `DIR_ITER*`, `diropen`, `dirnext` and `dirclose` are non-standard libfat extensions; they should be replaced by `DIR*`, `opendir`, `readdir` and `closedir`, respectively.
+* GCC 10 and above default to `-fno-common`, which can cause issues if multiple global variables with the same name are defined in the same project without using `extern`.
+More information is available [here](https://gcc.gnu.org/gcc-10/porting_to.html).
+* GCC 14 and above consider as errors some situations which were previously treated as warnings, such as implicit function definitions.
+More information is available [here](https://gcc.gnu.org/gcc-14/porting_to.html).